davidthings/mocad/tutorial/tutorial.md

 If the leg were down, it would be trivial, but as it is, what exactly are the co-ordinates of that actuator?

-We can read it off the code itself, reaching into the internal details of the robot body and the legs.
+We can read all the translations and rotations off the code itself, by reaching into the internal details of how the robot body and the legs are constructed.

 ```
 rotate( [ 0, 0, robotRotate ] )